-The integration of Google Tag Manager/Analytics is explained in this article: Integrate Google Tag Manager and Analytics.
+The integration of the Google Tag Manager/Analytics is explained in this article: Integrate Google Tag Manager and Analytics.

-2. Tab - Content
+2. Tab - General

-Response weights give you the possibility to give your lead a quality index already during the lead transfer.
+Response weightings give you the possibility to give your lead a quality index already during the lead transfer.
 This works practically in such a way that you can give each answer a value between 0 and 10 and these values are then multiplied by each other.

-Response Weight Field Name
+Response Weighting Field Name

 This is the field name with which the lead value is transferred to your lead service.